An Evolution Equation Approach to Linear Quantum Field Theory: Introduction

-The first step consists in choosing an algebra of observables satisfying appropriate canonical commutation relations corresponding to the pre-symplectic or Hermitian form.
-This step is straightforward.

-The second step involves selecting a representation in a Hilbert space.
+\begin{enumerate} \item First we choose an algebra of observables satisfying canonical commutation relations corresponding to a classical phase space. \item Then we select a representation of this algebra on a Hilbert space. \end{enumerate}

+The first step can be presented in several ways, which superficially look differently.
+In particular, we can use the real or complex formalism: \begin{itemize} \item The \emph{real} or \emph{neutral} formalism starts from a real space equipped with an antisymmetric form (it does not have to be symplectic, that is, non-degenerate) and leads to a self-adjoint field $\hat\Phi$. \item The \emph{complex} or \emph{charged} formalism starts from a complex space equipped with a Hermitian form (sometimes called the charge) and leads to a pair of non-self-adjoint fields $\hat\Psi,\hat\Psi^*$. \end{itemize} The neutral formalism is in a sense more general, since every charged particle can be understood as a pair of neutral particles in the presence of a $U(1)$ symmetry.

+In both the real and the complex approach, we can use the one-component formalism or the two-component formalism.
+In the two-component formalism we split the fields into ``positions'' and ``momenta''.
+This splitting is typical for Quantum Field Theory.

+Thus we can distinguish four formalisms of bosonic quantization, which can be summarized in the following table:

+If the number of degrees of freedom is finite, by the Stone-von Neumann Theorem all irreducible representations of the CCR over a symplectic space are equivalent.
+If the number of degrees of freedom is infinite this is not true, and we have to select a representation.
 Usually this is done by fixing a state on the algebra of observables and going to the GNS representation.
-If the state is pure quasi-free (which is the typical choice) this representation naturally acts on a bosonic Fock space.
+In most applications to QFT one chooses a \emph{pure quasi-free state}, and then this representation naturally acts on a \emph{bosonic Fock space}.

-If the so-called Shale condition is satisfied, then symplectic (in the real formalism) or pseudo-unitary (in the complex formalism) maps can be implemented by unitary operators, which we call Bogoliubov implementers.
-In linear QFT such operators are used to describe the evolution and the scattering operator.

-We start with the neutral formalism of quantization in Sect. \ref{Bosonic quantization: real (or neutral) formalism}.
-The charged formalism is explained in the following Sect. \ref{Bosonic quantization: complex (or charged) formalism}.
-The neutral formalism is well known and described in numerous texts \cite{derezinski-gerard,bar}.
-The complex formalism is rarely found in mathematical literature.
-It contains some interesting points that distinguish it from the neutral formalism, such as gauge-invariant squeezed states.
-Therefore we describe it in detail.
+There are several ways to describe pure quasi-free states (called also \emph{Fock states}).
+As we mentioned above, in our paper these states are described by admissible involutions on the phase space, see \eqref{admis}.
+In the real formalism one needs to assume in addition that $S_\bullet$ is \emph{anti-real} (i.e., $\conj{S_\bullet} = -S_\bullet$).